 Meanwhile, Madonna reportedly has her breasts insured for a whopping $2 million.
-That’s saying a lot, since Dolly Parton apparently only has hers insured for $600,000.
+That’s saying a lot as Dolly Parton apparently has hers insured for only $600,000.
 Maybe bigger isn’t better.

-If you think these insurance policies are new, they’re aren’t!
+If you think these insurance policies are new, they aren’t!
 Silent film star Ben Turpin became famous largely due to his crossed eyes.
-It’s said that he insured them somewhere in the range of $20,000 to $100,000, just in case they ever became uncrossed!
+It’s said he insured them for somewhere in the range of $20,000 to $100,000, just in case they ever became uncrossed!

-Marlene Dietrich lived around the same time as Ben Turpin, and even back then, she knew to take out insurance on her voice – reportedly for $1,000,000.
+Marlene Dietrich lived around the same time as Ben Turpin, and even back then, she knew to take out insurance on her voice — reportedly for $1 million.
 Talk about something to sing about!

 Over the past few years, I’ve become aware of an increasing number of employers and health insurance companies that offer wellness incentives, encouraging people to live healthy lives.
 I first noticed it when my employer offered me a discount on…